 Social: Social responsibility; interpersonal skills; building effective and positive relationships; social integration; ability and desire to build connections with others to create a sense of belonging; and drive and capacity to network.

 Personal: Mental and physical wellness; resilience; ability to reflect on perceptions and actions and modify them; tolerating ambiguity and openness to change; awareness of values and how they influence behavior; flexibility; accepting and embracing difference.

 The course is tailored to build on and amplify characteristics typical of honors students including curiosity, a strong passion for learning and challenge, and a propensity for social responsibility and global citizenship.
 By engaging in the course, students will develop an appreciation for the meaning and importance of being an honors student at Florida State University, be better positioned to take advantage of the resources and opportunities available to them, and to further grow in ways that support well-being and long-term success.

 We are proud to name 40 undergraduate Honors Colloquium Leaders for the Fall 2021 semester, chosen from a diverse group of advanced Honors students who demonstrate a passion and skill for teaching and mentoring peers.
 The colloquium leaders serve as mentors to our incoming students and lead small breakout sessions every other week, which are designed to help students reflect and pursue goals using information from the bimonthly lecture sessions.

-Applications for Fall 2021 Honors Colloquium Leader positions have closed.
+Applications for Fall 2022 Honors Colloquium Leaders are open!
 If you have any questions about the application process, please contact: Ashley Archer Doehling at firstname.lastname@example.org or Jeff Badger at email@example.com.